lcostea/k8s-101-workshop/0.create-k8s-cluster/gke.md

 Create the cluster with only 1 node (feel free to increase --num-nodes, but costs might apply):
 - the region picked is europe-west3 which is in Frankfurt, the only rule being reduced latency (so as close to our location)

-`gcloud container clusters create k8s-101-course --zone europe-west3 --num-nodes=1`
+`gcloud container clusters create k8s-101-course --region europe-west3 --num-nodes=1`

 This is not needed as when the cluster is created the credentials are added automatically